TheGraphAcademy/Graph-Academy-Hub/README.md

 1. Create a GitHub account or login with your existing account
 2. Navigate to the [Graphlets-Hub's GitHub repository](https://github.com/TheGraphAcademy/Graphlets-Hub/ "Graphlets-Hub's GitHub repository")
 3. Make your first pull request.
 This [tutorial video](https://www.youtube.com/watch?v=YTbRzhQju4c&t=1s "tutorial video") explains how this is done.

+Members of the community will review your pull request and check it for accuracy.